Summary

 Deaths from COVID-19 are twice as high in Black communities in the United States as in white communities, according to recent data from the CDC.
 Additionally, studies show that inequities and disparities interfere with the process of adapting to loss.
 While attempts have been made to address the causes of these health disparities, less attention has been given to how to address and alleviate the Black community’s persistent, pervasive grief in the context of the COVID-19 pandemic.

-The project partners include leaders from the Harlem community and Columbia scholars, who are adapting digital tools – such as apps and videos – developed by Columbia’s Center for Prolonged Grief to address prolonged grief disorder, a form of grief that is unusually intense and enduring and that pervades everyday life.
+The project partners included leaders from the Harlem community, Columbia and the University of Pennsylvania scholars and students, who are adapting digital tools – such as apps and videos – developed by Columbia’s Center for Prolonged Grief to address prolonged grief disorder, a form of grief that is unusually intense and enduring and that pervades everyday life.

-The project will work concurrently on two fronts: Guided by experts at SAFE Lab at the Columbia University School of Social Work, the project will engage Black community leaders in Harlem in a series of focus group discussions and will also collect and analyze personal narratives about experiences of grief from members of the Black community in online forums.
+The project focused on two fronts: Guided by experts at SAFE Lab at the Annenberg School for Communication and the School of Social Policy and Practice at the University of Pennsylvania, the project partnered with Mobilizing Preachers and Community (MPAC) to engage Black community leaders and youth in Harlem in a series of focus group discussions and also collected and analyzed personal narratives about experiences of grief from members of the Black community in online forums.
 The insights from these focus groups and from an analysis of the online writings will be used to adapt the Center’s digital tools to better serve the Black community.
 The modified digital tools will then be disseminated across Harlem and to other communities coping with similar challenges.

 In Partnership With: